jakesherman/rankingscompare/README.md

 To be implemented:

-* AP correlation variant that handles ties
+* Smucker's variant of AP correlation that accounts for ties
+* Vigna [2014]'s tau-h, a modified tau-b/AP correlation statistic that accounts for ties
 * Rank-biased overlap (RBO), proposed by Webber et al. [2010]
+* Better handling of data structures containing ordinal data

 ## Install